ziotom78/raytracing_course/tomasi-ray-tracing-13a.md

 -   A great format for this purpose is [sqlite3](https://www.sqlite.org/index.html): unlike CSV and Excel, it offers excellent functions for searching and computing data and is optimized for large data volumes (up to terabytes).

--   If a tabular format is insufficient, you can use [JSON](https://en.wikipedia.org/wiki/JSON), [YAML](https://en.wikipedia.org/wiki/YAML) (which you have already used for GitHub Actions), or [XML](https://en.wikipedia.org/wiki/XML): these can store very different data types (even lists and dictionaries!).
+-   When your data are more structured than plain tables, consider [JSON](https://en.wikipedia.org/wiki/JSON), [YAML](https://en.wikipedia.org/wiki/YAML) (which you have already used for GitHub Actions), or [XML](https://en.wikipedia.org/wiki/XML): these can store complex data types as lists and dictionaries.

--   XML is the most complex but implements a system for controlling the "syntax" of the file (called [XML schema](https://en.wikipedia.org/wiki/XML_schema)), making it much more robust (although harder to write).
+-   XML is the most complex, but it implements a validation system (called [XML schema](https://en.wikipedia.org/wiki/XML_schema)) which makes it much more robust than JSON or YAML.

 ---

+In this example, a Python program saves the value of a complex variable in a JSON file, which is then read back by a Julia program:

 <asciinema-player src="cast/json-example-python-julia-78x20.cast" cols="78" rows="20" font-size="medium"></asciinema-player>

-The advantage of using a common format like JSON is that many tools are available for viewing and editing it: see, for example, [jq](https://stedolan.github.io/jq/).
+Many tools are available for JSON; see, for example, [jq](https://stedolan.github.io/jq/).

 # The Case of Our Ray Tracer